 Most airline passengers are accustomed to preparing for flights in different ways.
 Some bring plenty of water to avoid dehydration, others depend on chewing gum to help them pop their ears.
 If you are one of the few suffering from barodontalgia, then you know that tooth pain is one more thing to be concerned about when boarding a plane, or even diving in the ocean.
-Your Lake Forest dentist is here to explain this problem, and how you can avoid it.

 Causes of Tooth Pain in the Air